Meet our gerontology instructor, learn more about the topics and skills covered in the course, and see who the training is geared toward.

 As our senior population increases, so does demand for skilled and compassionate geriatric care providers.

-Professionals who work with seniors must understand the complexities and challenges of aging, and how to support health and well-being in older adults.
+Professionals who work with seniors must understand the complexities and challenges of aging and how to support health and well-being in older adults.
 This is the purpose and goal of the Gerontology certificate.

 This training combines cutting-edge research and application to real-life situations to help you learn: